A Survey on Speech Deepfake Detection: Fully Deepfake detection

-\textbf{The impact of silence} Some researchers argue that the silence portion works as a significant feature for the current anti-spoofing detectors \cite{nosek2019synthesized, Muller2021silence, mari2022sound}.
-Specifically, the duration proportion of silence plays a significant role in detecting TTS spoofing, while the content of silence is an important factor in detecting VC attacks \cite{zhang2023silence}.
-It is because TTS algorithms lack the ability to model diverse and accurate pauses, whereas silence portions in VC spoof audios have signal discontinuity compared to bonafide speech.
+\textbf{The impact of silence} Some researchers argue that the silence portion works as a significant feature for the current speech Deepfake detectors \cite{Muller2021silence}.
+Specifically, the duration proportion of silence plays a significant role in detecting TTS Deepfakes, while the content of silence is an important factor in detecting VC attacks.
+It is because TTS algorithms lack the ability to model diverse and accurate pauses, whereas silence portions in VC-based speech Deepfake have signal discontinuity compared to bona fide speech.
 Utilizing voice activity detection (VAD) to detect and remove silent portions leads to performance degradation.
-To utilize the effectiveness of the silent part, Doan et al. \cite{doan2023bts} encode the correlation between breathing, talking and silence sounds in audio clips as the front-end feature.
+To utilize the effectiveness of the silent part, Doan et al. \cite{doan2023bts} encode the correlation between breathing, talking and silence sounds in speech clips as the front-end feature.
 It is important to note that all existing research on the impact of silence is conducted using clean data.
 These findings may not necessarily hold in noisy conditions or when using various codecs.